paninij/paninij/site/src/_man/p1/ch2_getting_started.md

 automatically enable concurrency in between the boundaries of capsules when it safe to do so.

-When a procedure is invoked on a capsule, the procedure invocation is completed immediately, even if the invoked procedure hasn't even started executing our procedure invocation.
+When a procedure is invoked by one capsule on another capsule, the procedure invocation expression is completed immediately in the invoking capsule.
+This is true even if the invoked capsule hasn't even started executing the body of this procedure on the invoking capsule's behalf.
 This allows the invoking capsule and the invoked capsule to work independently and simultaneously.

 This program includes a very simple example of this: the Greeter capsule can invoke `write()`, but then immediately immediately continue to obtain the